chippyash/simple-accounts-3/README.md

 Unlike the previous version of this library, we don't support the concepts of organisations.
 Organisations are outside of the remit of this library as your implementation of them will differ according to your needs.
-Instead you should plan on creating some form of many to many table between your organisations and any chart of accounts (COA) that they use.
+Instead you should plan on creating some form of one to many join between your organisations and any chart of accounts (COA) that they use.
 The `sa_coa` table can hold an infinite number of COAs, so it shouldn't be too much of a problem.